-The two week intern cardiology/pulmonary selective boasts foundational experiences at two premier subspecialty practices with one-on-one teaching and hands-on exposure to the full breadth of outpatient cardiac and pulmonary testing.
+The two-week intern cardiology/pulmonary selective boasts foundational experiences at two premier subspecialty practices with one-on-one teaching and hands-on exposure to the full breadth of outpatient cardiac and pulmonary testing.
 The two-week neurology rotation incorporates some inpatient, and mostly outpatient practical experiences that enhance the clinical care of neurologically complex patients in the primary care setting.

-During third year, residents spend a minimum of 18 weeks devoted to ambulatory training.
-This includes a total of 14 weeks in dedicated ambulatory block rotations (four rotations of 4 weeks each), at least 2 weeks of elective and 2 weeks of Emergency Medicine.
-Residents may select ambulatory settings for all 8 weeks of scheduled elective bringing the ambulatory training to 24 weeks.
+During third year, residents spend a minimum of 20 weeks devoted to ambulatory training.
+This includes a total of 16 weeks in dedicated ambulatory block rotations (four rotations of 4 weeks each), at least 2 weeks of elective and 2 weeks of Emergency Medicine.
+Residents may select ambulatory settings for all 8 weeks of scheduled elective bringing the total ambulatory training opportunities up to 26 weeks.

-The ambulatory block rotations for PGY-III residents include two 6-week rotations in a community primary care teaching practices and continuity clinic immersion blocks with protected time for research, peer teaching, or quality improvement projects if desired and a 2-week rotation that, depending on the interest of the resident, can focus on areas such as policy and advocacy, narrative medicine, business of medicine, quality improvement, or clinician educator training.
+The ambulatory block rotations for PGY-III residents include four 4-week rotations in various settings including community primary care teaching practices and continuity clinic immersion blocks with protected time for research, peer teaching, or quality improvement projects if desired, and a 2-week rotation that, depending on the interest of the resident, can focus on areas such as policy and advocacy, narrative medicine, business of medicine, home visit experiences, quality improvement, or a clinician educator elective.

 While on ambulatory block, residents at all PGY levels maintain their weekly continuity clinic.
 In addition, all of the residents on ambulatory block convene on Fridays for our dedicated ambulatory medicine curriculum, which includes lectures, interactive seminars, peer teaching, self-directed learning, workshops, and off-site experiences.